alessandrocandolini/di-alternatives/README.md

 * [coil](https://github.com/coil-kt/coil) for images
 * [arrow](https://github.com/arrow-kt/arrow) as a functional companion library, when appropriate/needed

+Square's [https://github.com/square/anvil](anvil) is a very interesting companion to dagger, however here I've decided to give it a chance to Hint.

-Limited usage of mocking has been made on purpose.
+No mocking library has been made on purpose.
 (Mocking in unit tests is arguably an antipattern, but that's a topic for another project ;) )

 Limited usage of Google's androidx/jetpack stack has been made on purpose (with the exception of the new jetpack compose).
 This repo is about concepts, not about mastering a particular tech stack.
 Also, i'm quite opinionated on androidx/jetpack libraries being pourly designed, pretty disfunctional, unsounded, flimsy, optimised for toy examples instead of production-ready projects at scale (despite being used in such context!), and in summary being just a badly re-invented wheel that could have been achieved with better, more general, more sounded and re-usable abstractions; ultimately they contribute to make the overall android experience worst instead of better, and they keep the status of android development in the stone age.